nsidc/earthaccess/docs/user_guide/backwards-compatibility.md

 3. Our maintenance team will always welcome outside contributions towards this goal.

 4. Please use a [GitHub Issue](https://github.com/nsidc/earthaccess/issues) to communicate about this work.

+## Our Python and dependency support policy

+Our project follows the SPEC0 dependency deprecation policy, which outlines the guidelines for deprecating and removing dependencies from our codebase.

 ## Migration guides